Adinkra-Ideas/khrov-store/README.md

 ## PS

-This Project is intended to showcase my Vue 3 Knowledge, Logics and Code Organization Skills to:
+This Project was intended to showcase my Vue 3 Knowledge, Logics and Code Organization Skills to:

-1. Potential Clients in need of a Fullstack Developer,
-2. Employers who need a Dev Employee,
-3. Other Developers who are in need of a Project Collaborator.

-For this reason, some Files were removed from this Github.

 The live preview can be viewed on a sub domain of my website https://store.khrov.com/

 If you found it interesting and would love to have a talk with me, maybe to ask for a Copy of the full Project Code or to request for my Service, then I look forward to receiving your email message daniel@khrov.com

+## Notice
+This project was designed over three years ago using Vue Framework.

+Visit [https://store.khrov.com/](https://bigstore.khrov.com/) to see my current eCommerce desing using the Martvill Framework.